-Generally when economic matters go FUBAR (Fouled Up Beyond All Recognition in polite circles), observers blame either "market failures" like asymmetric information and externalities6, or they blame the government.
+Generally when economic matters go FUBAR (Fouled Up Beyond All Recognition in polite circles), observers blame either "market failures" like asymmetric information and externalities10, or they blame the government.
 Reality is rarely that simple.
-Most major economic foul-ups stem from a combination of market and government failures, what we like to call hybrid failures.
+Most major economic foul-ups stem from a combination of market and government failures, what I like to call hybrid failures.
 So while it would be an exaggeration to claim that government policies were the only causes of the Great Depression or the Savings and Loan Crisis, it is fair to say that they made matters worse, much worse.

-Everyone knows that the stock market crash of 1929 started the Great Depression.
-As we will learn in Chapter 23 "Aggregate Supply and Demand, the Growth Diamond, and Financial Shocks", a precipitous decline in stock prices can cause uncertainty to increase and balance sheets to deteriorate, worsening asymmetric information problems and leading to a decline in economic activity.
+The stock market crash of 1929 did not start the Great Depression, but it did give the economy a strong push downhill. stock-market-crash-of-1929.php A precipitous decline in stock prices like that of 1929 can cause uncertainty to increase and balance sheets to deteriorate, worsening asymmetric information problems and leading to a decline in economic activity.
 That, in turn, can cause bank panics, further increases in asymmetric information, and yet further declines in economic activity followed by an unanticipated decline in the price level.
-As Figure 11.2 "Major macro variables during the Great Depression" shows, that is precisely what happened during the Great Depression- per capita gross domestic product (GDP) shrank, the number of bankruptcies soared, M1 and M2 (measures of the money supply) declined, and so did the price level.
+As Figure 11.2 "Major macro variables during the Great Depression" shows, that is precisely what happened during the Great Depression-per capita gross domestic product (GDP) shrank, the number of bankruptcies soared, M1 and M2 (measures of the money supply) declined, and so did the price level.

-6. Costs or benefits of an economic activity that are not included in the price, that are not internalized by the buyer and/or seller.
+10. Costs or benefits of an economic activity that are not included in the price, that are not internalized by the buyer and/or seller.
 Negative externalities, like pollution, impose costs on society; positive externalities, like education, provide societal benefits.